 Take bus #1062 from Jiufen Old Streets (九份老街) to Zhongxiao Fuxing MRT Stn. (忠孝復興站) in Taipei.
-(You can also take this in to Jifuen if you’re not planning on going to Shifen)
+(You can also take this into Jifuen if you’re not planning on going to Shifen)

-From Taipei to Jinguashi
+From Taipei to Jinguashi:

-From Taipei to Xin Beitou:
+Subway from Taipei to Xin Beitou:

-Everything from here is in walking distance and most of the sights and the hotels are at the top of a big hill and are well sign posted.
+Take the red MTR line up to Beitou station and then change to the pink branch which takes you to Xin Beitou.
+Everything from here is in walking distance and most of the sights and the hotels are at the top of a big hill and are well signposted.

-We took a taxi (there are plenty parked up outside the station) up to Puji Temple (普济禅寺) as we didn’t quite know where we were going and our luggage was heavy.
+Note: We took a taxi (there are plenty parked up outside the station) up to Puji Temple (普济禅寺) as we didn’t quite know where we were going and our luggage was heavy.

 Taipei to Beitou:

-There are a number of buses you can take to Beitou (bus no. 216, 218, 219, 230, 266, 631, 632 to Beitou Elementary School stop) but for this one I really would recommend the Metro.
+There are a number of buses you can take to Beitou (bus no. 216, 218, 219, 230, 266, 631, 632 to Beitou Elementary School stop) but for this one, I really would recommend the Metro.

 You’ve got a few options from here.
 Either you just stay for the day and visit the thermal valley (closed on Monday), walk around, soak in the millennium public hot spring (check the swimming gear rules – they’re strict), pay by the hour at one of the fancier private springs, have a look at the library, and the museum.

-Or do what we did which was stay overnight at one of the hot spring hotels and enjoy your own private hot-springs.
+Or do what we did which was stay overnight at one of the hot spring hotels and enjoy your own private hot-spring.
 You can get some fantastic deals during the week or off-season and we had a double (really nice) room for just 50 dollars (US).
 You then have time to see the attractions at your leisure.

-Phoenix Pavillion Hotel – We loved our stay here.
+- Phoenix Pavillion Hotel – We loved our stay here.
 Beautifully decorated rooms and two private hot spring options.
 A large communal one and a private stone hot spring where you can lock the wooden doors.
 You also have a stone bath in your room which you can fill with hot spring water.
-I think I bathed three times in one day… There’s a delicious breakfast and free coffee downstairs whenever you need it.
+I think I bathed three times in one day… There’s a delicious breakfast and free coffee downstairs whenever you need it

-The Gaia Hotel – Perfect if you’re looking for gourmet food, a luxury hot spring experience, spa, and a private gym.
-Five star facilities at a reasonable price.
-There’s a fantastic breakfast included too.
+- The Gaia Hotel – Perfect if you’re looking for gourmet food, a luxury hot spring experience, spa, and a private gym.
+Five-star facilities at a reasonable price.
+There’s a fantastic breakfast included too

-Yangminshan National Park
+3) Yangminshan National Park

+Just take bus 260 out of Taipei Main Station.
+It’s just 15 dollars (TW) each way and, of course, hiking is free so it’s a wonderfully cheap day.
 It’s actually not far from Beitou and there’s a bus to and from the other so you could potentially stay overnight at Beitou and head here the next day before going back to Taipei.

 You can also take bus 180 from Taipei which makes more stops at some scenic areas.

 - It’s not a difficult hike, you’re supposed to be able to reach the top in an hour.
 We took a longer scenic route and it took us over two hours.
 It’s stairs all the way up and coming down was rough (jelly legs).

 We also didn’t know that there are snakes on the path.
 It’s totally safe if you stay on the track and there are signs telling you to not go wandering off the path.
 But I did see two snakes (this was before even reaching the initial visitor centre and café) before googling and finding out there are venomous snakes and wasps on the path.

-From Taipei West Bus Station –
+Travel From Taipei West Bus Station:

 Head to terminal A at Taipei main bus station., Go to the KuoKuang (國光) window and purchase a ticket for NT$96 to Yehliu Geopark (野柳地質公園).